-A report earlier claimed that Apple was postponing some of the major features it had planned for iOS 12 to concentrate on fixing bugs in the code.
-Just over the year, we saw both macOS and iOS hit by several high-profile bugs.
+A report claimed that Apple was postponing some of the major features it had planned for iOS 12 to focus on fixing bugs in the code.
+Over the year, we saw macOS and iOS hit by several high-profile bugs.
 Recently, specific complaints were marked by iPhone users regarding the app upgrade issue in the App store suspecting due to a bug.

 However, users claim that this issue has existed since iOS 11 that has not been fixed.
 The problem keeps coming even if one tries to reboot its phone and re-login Apple ID using its mobile cellular network.
 App updates are fundamental for the ongoing enjoyment of using the device.
 And this kind of bug can surely be a cause of irritation to the users.